BCDevOps/openshift-wiki/docs/HowTo/RequestGitHubEnterpriseUserLicense.md

 Software Central management handles your purchase order, with billing back to your expense authority.
 Note, the that Ministry will be billed monthly for the GitHub Enterprise User licenses until a request is sent to SoftwareCentral.Management@gov.bc.ca asking to cancel the user licenses.

-##Can you help me understand what org should I use for my code?
+## Can you help me understand what GitHub org should I use for my code?

 Can your code be stored in a public space e.g. open-source today?
 If yes, create a repo in `bcgov`.
 Anyone with the `bcgov` membership can create repos in this org.